klemenkenda/o-gpsy/README.md

 ## Development

 Development server runs on port 3000.
 You start it simply by `npm start` in `src/frontend`.
 This will start react-tools and the changes will be automatically visited in the front end.
 Visit [http://localhost:3000](http://localhost:3000) for this version.
 This version uses the server running on port `8000` (see Production).
-Adminer is available on `docker-machine ip` on port `8080`.
+The prerequisite is to start MariaDB service.
+This can be done with Docker (`src/docker`) with a command `docker-compose up`.
+If you run `docker-compose` Adminer is also available on `docker-machine ip` on port `8080`.
+Be careful to provide correct data to `src/common/config.json`.